opentorah/opentorah/docbook/README.md

 which are then cached by FOP to save time in the future runs.
 After installing new fonts, FOP's font cache file needs to be removed for them to be detected.

-FOP can't use some popular fonts like Roboto and NotoSans, and logs an error "coverage set class table not yet supported" during fonts auto-detection;
+FOP v.4 can't use some popular fonts like Roboto and NotoSans, and logs an error "coverage set class table not yet supported" during fonts auto-detection;
-see https://issues.apache.org/jira/browse/FOP-2704 for more details.
+see https://issues.apache.org/jira/browse/FOP-2704 for more details;

-TODO that issue is marked as "resolved" now!
+The issue was fixed in April 2020, so FOP v2.5 is likely to support those fonts.
 Some of the fonts that work well enough and support Latin, Russian and Hebrew scripts are DejaVu and Liberation.